William Rohrer

-William Rohrer [״Daddy״] was an All-American Girls Professional Baseball League manager and Minor league baseball player.
+William "Daddy" Rohrer (August 20, 1892 – unknown) was an All-American Girls Professional Baseball League manager and Minor League Baseball player.
 He played under the name of John H. Rohrer.

 Born in Hastings, Nebraska, Rohrer started his professional baseball career at the age of 16.
 He spent 12 seasons in the minors as a light-hitting, good-fielding catcher for ten teams in five different leagues, primarily with the Oakland Oaks and Salt Lake City Bees of the Pacific Coast League.
 Spanning 1909–1920, he posted a .217 batting average and a .230 of slugging in 826 games.

 Following his playing career, Rohrer turned to managing in the then-outlaw California League.
 After that, he started to coach and train some of the finest girls' softball teams in the California area, and worked with them to put together an all-star team.
-Then, the team made a successful three-month tour of China, Japan and the Philippines, just prior to World War II.
+The team made a successful three-month tour of China, Japan and the Philippines, just prior to World War II.